 - Guidelines for adjusting the plan to meet your particular fitness needs

 - Two-week meal plan showing you exactly what to eat, or to use as a framework for planning your own favorite meals

-- 17 easy vegetarian recipes fit for half marathon training, so you won’t have to spend time searching for recipes that might not be what you need
+- 17 easy plant-based recipes fit for half marathon training, so you won’t have to spend time searching for recipes that might not be what you need

 - All recipes are either vegan or include vegan options